 SOLUTIONS USING THE USB-C PORT

 One of the easiest solution is by using a USB-C headphones.
 These headphones are plugged in the USB-C port of your smartphone, and used like a typical wired headphone.
-I don’t know of many USB-C headphones, but I did find one on Lazada for just RM74.00.
+I don’t know of many USB-C headphones, and you can get this from RM4 on Lazada.
+GET USB-C PORT

 However, I personally would avoid using the USB-C port for audio connectivity as it can be cause the USB-C port loose.
 Repairs of the USB-C port would cost more.